Welcome to the British Engines blog! Tell us a bit about yourself?

 My primary objective was to update the work-holding jaws system by transferring the old hard copy drawings to an electronic SolidWorks model.

-The jaws are typically three blocks of steel, designed to sit in the CNC machine and grip components such as a steel billet.
+The jaws are typically three blocks of steel.
+They are designed to sit in the CNC machine and grip components such as a steel billet.
 For this purpose they need to be machined to the incredibly precise specifications.

 The team in the production engineering office were very supportive, my line manager in particular.
-Beyond this I spent a couple of weeks assisting in the layout of a proposed new production cell designed specifically for the manufacture of pumps used in the fracking industry, which I found very interesting.
+Beyond this I spent a couple of weeks assisting in the layout of a proposed new production cell.
+This was designed specifically for the manufacture of pumps used in the fracking industry, which I found very interesting.

 You’re a mature student at university, how was your experience as one of our a British Engines interns?

-Being a mature student possibly helped me settle more quickly than had I been of the typical student age, insofar as working with colleagues my own age.
+Being a mature student possibly helped me settle more quickly.
+Especially more than if I had been of the typical student age, insofar as working with colleagues my own age.
 Having previous work experience within a large organisation, albeit in a different sector, also meant I was accustomed to the typical culture and expectations of the workplace.

 What have you learned that will help you when you go back to university?

-I’ve learned from the ground up what the requirements of a professional engineer are, having observed my colleagues on a daily basis.
+As a resul of observing my colleagues on a daily basis, I’ve learned from the ground up what the requirements of a professional engineer are.
 My CAD skills are better than before, and I’d like to think I have further developed my team-work abilities.

 Has your experience at British Engines altered your perceptions of working in the engineering industry?